Cleveland railroad history: Early history

-Another short line conglomerate system built around in a loop shape near downtown called the Newburgh & South Shore Railroad (N&SS).
+Another short line conglomerate freight system built around in a loop shape near downtown called the Newburgh & South Shore Railroad (N&SS).
 Back in those times, what is now "Harvard" was called "Newburgh."

 With now nearly 190 mi of track in and around the downtown Cleveland area, the Erie Railroad thought they ought to step in, which they did, purchasing 300 mi of property, and built a 300 mi line from Cleveland to Connellsville, PA (southeast of Pittsburgh).

 Wheeling & Lake Erie came into town about a year later with its line that ran south to Canton.
 At this time, Cleveland's industrial environment had seen a good upgrade, with a lot of railroads serving the area.

-The Wheeling and Lake Erie (W. & L.E.) was on a 99-year lease to the Nickel Plate railroad, and thus came under control of the Norfolk and Western, and then the new Norfolk Southern system.
+The Wheeling and Lake Erie (W. & L.E.) was on a 99-year lease to the Nickel Plate railroad, and thus came under control of the Norfolk and Western, and then Norfolk Southern.
 The original line was variously the Cleveland, Canton and Southern, among other names, and joined the actual W. & L.E. in Brewster, Ohio, south of Canton, where the W. & L.E. mainline crosses from Toledo in the northwest going to Martins Ferry, Ohio, across the Ohio River from Wheeling.
 Passenger trains operated until the 1930s from Cleveland to Zanesville, Ohio, and Martins Ferry.
-Parts of the railroad have been re-formed independently from Norfolk Southern and still operate as the W. & L.E.
+Parts of the railroad have been re-formed independently from Norfolk Southern and now operate as the "new" W. & L.E.
 The railroad's own publicity states that plastics are now a major online freight source.

 Railroads built branch lines and industrial lines off of the main lines, and soon Cleveland had 960 mi of track.

-By this time, the Pennsylvania had built its line from Pittsburgh into town, and the Baltimore and Ohio built a line north from central Akron into town.
-A shortline switching company, the "River Terminal" railroad, was formed.
+By this time, the Pennsylvania, formerly the C&P - Cleveland and Pittsburgh, had its line from Pittsburgh into town, and the Baltimore and Ohio built a line north from central Akron into town.

 1950 to 1990

-In the early 1950s, the NKP started to fail at business, and in 1964, N&W bought the NKP.
-Now the NKP Lake line was in N&W's name, and N&W cancelled many of its stops in Cleveland, which forced other railroads to have to make runs instead of N&W.